-The validity of the derived theoretical BER bounds against simulation results is examined in \figref{fig:theo}.
-First, according to results, we can find that the LEO-OTFS-FTN scheme can achieve satisfactory BER performance.
-Moreover, it is observed that for the orthogonal Nyquist signaling case, i.e., $\alpha=1$, the simulation results exhibit similar performance to the theoretical predictions especially within the low SNR range, confirming the accuracy of the derived analytical framework.
-However, as the time-domain compression factor $\alpha$ decreases, a noticeable discrepancy emerges, particularly in the high SNR regime, e.g., SNR $> 15$ dB.
-Specifically, with more aggressive compression, i.e., smaller $\alpha$, the simulation curves deviate from the theoretical bounds and manifest a distinct error floor.
-This phenomenon is attributed to the residual ISI and the severe coloring of the noise spectrum induced by FTN, which limit the efficacy of the linear LMMSE detector at high SNRs.
+The validity of the derived theoretical BER bounds against Monte Carlo simulation results is verified in \figref{fig:theo}.
+Specifically, \figref{fig:theo}(a) illustrates the baseline performance under the assumption of perfect SNR estimation.
+For the orthogonal Nyquist signaling case with a compression factor of $\alpha=1$, the simulation results tightly align with the theoretical predictions across the entire SNR range, confirming the fundamental accuracy of the analytical framework.
+However, as the time-domain compression factor $\alpha$ decreases, a noticeable discrepancy emerges, particularly in the high SNR regime beyond 15 dB.
+With more aggressive compression, the simulation curves deviate from the theoretical bounds and exhibit a distinct error floor.
+This phenomenon is attributed to the residual ISI and the pronounced noise coloring induced by FTN, which limit the interference suppression efficacy of the linear LMMSE detector at high SNRs.
 Plus, \figref{fig:theo}(b) evaluates the robustness of the system against practical link quality uncertainties by introducing a Gaussian SNR estimation error with a variance of $\sigma_e^2$.
 The derived mismatched theoretical curves accurately track the degraded simulated performance under an error variance of 3 dB, validating the formulated mismatched error covariance analysis.
 The introduction of SNR uncertainty exacerbates the performance penalty, causing the aggressive FTN modes associated with $\alpha=0.8$ and $\alpha=0.9$ to experience performance saturation earlier than in the ideal scenario.
 Ultimately, the inherent limitations of the linear equalizer against structured ISI and the compounded degradation from practical parameter mismatch underscore the necessity of the proposed adaptive FFTN strategy.
 The dynamic LUT mechanism averts these error floors by avoiding aggressive compression modes in scenarios where residual interference and estimation uncertainties dominate the high-mobility LEO communication link.